Conteiners

 Manually created containers can have the two RSA private key identification slots filled in as:

-1. different signing and secrecy keys
+- Different signing and confidentiality keys

-2. equal signing and secrecy keys
+- Equal signing and confidentiality keys

-3. signature key only( empty secrecyslot )
+- Signature key only( empty secrecyslot )

-5. no key at all (both slots empty)
+- No key (both slots empty)

 In the process of associating a private key with a certificate, Windows defines a property(flag) for the use of the key, which can be an acronym or a signature.